 USDA hardiness zones: 7b-10.

 Sun: Full sun to part shade.

-Water once established: Deep water once or twice a month at drip line.
+Water once established: Deep water once or twice a month at the drip line.
+Watering more often

-Watering more often improves rate of growth.
-In first five years, may need
+improves its rate of growth.
+In the first five years, it may need weekly watering during the hottest

-weekly watering during hottest months of year for best appearance.
+months of the year for the best appearance.

 Soil: Well-drained, pH 6.6-8.5 (neutral to alkaline).

-Prune: In winter, lower branches can be removed to train into a tree.
+Prune: In winter, the lower branches can be removed to train it into a tree.

-The tree pictured is planted near an east-facing wall, partly shading it
+The tree pictured is planted near an east-facing wall, which partly shades it from the

 Do you have additional information or a different